emptyjp/fl_edison_scripts/README.md

 # FL Edison Scripts
 ## Sophisticated Image-Line Edison Scripts.
 These are my scripts.
-Not without ChatGPT's help, I made these for myself (and you), and for fun, and, the things you can do inside Edison, or other editors, are far more diverse than plugins.
-Plugins can only see into the past, while Edison can see every single sample point while processing your signal.
+Not without ChatGPT's help, I made these for myself (and you), and for fun.
+The things you can do inside Edison (or other sample-based editors) are way more diverse than with plugins.
+Plugins can only see into the past.
+Edison sees the whole signal at once.
+Every sample.
+That opens up a completely different world.

-I'm not that much of a plug-in developer, but, I certainly love experimentation.
+I'm not much of a plugin developer, but I love experimenting.
+Always did.